 Attackers may commence a fileless attack through the use of stolen credentials so they can access their target under the guise of a legitimate user.
 Once inside, the attacker can use native tools such as WMI or PowerShell to conduct their attack.
 They can establish persistence by hiding code in the registry or the kernel, or by creating user accounts that grant them access to any system they choose.

 Why Are Living Off the Land Attacks so Popular?

-Data from the most recent Global Threat Report, CrowdStrike’s annual analysis of the threat landscape and adversary universe, reveals that 6 in 10 detections (62%) indexed by the CrowdStrike Security Cloud in the final quarter of 2021 were malware-free.
+Data from the 2023 Global Threat Report, CrowdStrike’s annual analysis of the threat landscape and adversary universe, reveals that 6 in 10 detections (62%) indexed by the CrowdStrike Security Cloud in the final quarter of 2021 were malware-free.
 Instead, adversaries were leveraging legitimate credentials and built-in tools — a hallmark of living off the land attacks — to advance the attack path.

 Living off the land attacks are becoming more common because they tend to be more effective than traditional malware attacks.
 This is because they are far more difficult to detect with legacy security tools, which increases the likelihood of success and grants the attacker more time to escalate privileges, steal data, and set backdoors for future access.